matcra587/py_peerscout/README.md

 * Return additional peer data
 * Poll different APIs
 * Offer more flexible filtering options
-  * Maybe check if we can communicate on the port if we can't ping the endpoint

 ## Prerequisites
 An IPinfo API access token.
 You can [sign up](https://ipinfo.io/signup) for a free account to obtain one.